sergeynordicresults/sergeynordicresults.github.io/universe.md

 <sub>All religions were created by humans, and contain not only immutable truth, but also stupid thoughts inspired by old times</sub>

 <sub>But it doesn't make me to want to kill people.
 Even putin and ted bundy.
-There exist more optimal solutions: </sub>
+There exist harder, but more optimal solutions:</sub>

 <sub>    1. neurofeedback</sub>